metagov/daostar/creative-universe/README.md

 The DAO Creative Universe is a map of the DAO ecosystem, featuring you.
 It's comprised of a set of freely-shared physical and digital illustrations of the DAO ecosystem.
 It's also an experiment in decentralized branding supported by DAOstar, a (nonprofit, public good) standards body for DAOs.

 ## The ask
-Help us illustrate and communicate the DAO ecosystem, including its projects, ideas, stories, and people.
+Help us map, illustrate, and communicate the DAO ecosystem, including its projects, ideas, stories, and people.

 ## Getting started
 1. Take a look at the assets above.